oleiade/lane/README.md

 Using this package requires a working Go environment.
 [See the install instructions for Go](http://golang.org/doc/install.html).

-Go Modules are required when using this package.
-[See the go blog guide on using Go Modules](https://blog.golang.org/using-go-modules).
+This package requires a modern version of Go supporting modules: [see the go blog guide on using Go Modules](https://blog.golang.org/using-go-modules).

 ### Using `v2` releases